 College and Specialized Tours are tailored to meet the needs of the instructors and students.
 Conservation biology and careers in wildlife related fields are often the highlights.

 Students and school personnel for all school groups of 15 or more that schedule in advance are admitted free.
 Parent chaperones are $7, and grandparent chaperones are $6.

 Each spring and fall, we offer two events for homeschool groups to learn about birds of prey.
 Please visit our calendar to learn more.
-For more information, contact Tate Mason at email@example.com or 362-8259.
+For more information about options for homeschool groups, contact Tate Mason at firstname.lastname@example.org or 208-362-8259.

 March – October

 10 a.m.-5 p.m.
 Tuesday through Sunday (closed Monday)

 Last admittance at 4:15 p.m., trail closes at 4:45 p.m.

 10 a.m.-4 p.m.
 Tuesday through Sunday (closed Monday)